MJ Melendez Player Props: Royals vs. Guardians

 MJ Melendez At The Plate

-- He has hit a home run in 7.5% of his games this year, and 1.8% of his chances at the plate.
+- Looking at the 81 games he has played this season, he's hit a long ball in six of them (7.4%), and in 1.8% of his trips to the dish.

-- Melendez has had an RBI in 19 games this season (23.8%), including nine multi-RBI outings (11.3%).
-He has also driven home three or more of his team's runs in two contests.
+- Melendez has driven in a run in 19 games this year (23.5%), including nine games with more than one RBI (11.1%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.